specklesystems/speckle-docs/dev/server-manualsetup.md

         # So that Traefik can listen to the Docker events
         - /var/run/docker.sock:/var/run/docker.sock
   ```

-* make sure to replace `{your@example.com}` for the `--certificatesresolvers.myresolver.acme.email` with an email, that belongs to you
+- make sure to replace `{your@example.com}` for the `--certificatesresolvers.myresolver.acme.email` with an email, that belongs to you

-* modify the frontend service definition with some extra labels like below
+- modify the frontend service definition with some extra labels like below:

   ```yaml

     speckle-frontend: